Do you need an electrician to replace or install a GFCI outlet?

 When it comes to electricity, safety is always a major concern.
-However, the development of ground fault circuit interrupter outlets (GFCI outlets) has greatly reduced the risks that come with electricity, including shocks and electrocution.
+However, the development of ground fault circuit interrupter outlets (GFCI outlets) has greatly reduced the risks that come with electrical work, including shocks and electrocution.
 The National Electric Code (NEC) requires all new construction homes to have GFCI electrical outlets, and it’s highly recommended to install GFCI outlets in older homes too.

 What are GFCI outlets?